This article is sponsored by CitizenM.

-Queen of Hoxton's rooftop bar
+Queen of Hoxton's rooftop bar, Shoreditch

-The rooftop has a makeover and a new theme every season, although the wigwam is a permanent fixture.
-In recent years, Moulin Rouge, Dr Strangelove and Valhalla themes have come and gone, each incarnation bringing with it a themed food and drink menu, Instagrammable decor and a full programme of events.
+The rooftop has a makeover with a new theme every season, although the wigwam is a permanent fixture.
+In recent years, Moulin Rouge, Dr Strangelove and Valhalla themes have come and gone, each incarnation bringing with it a themed food and drink menu, Instagrammable decor and a programme of events.

 Oxo Tower, Bankside

-The Trafalgar St. James
+The Rooftop at The Trafalgar St James

 It offers both covered and open-air seating areas, and we'd recommend braving the elements for the best view of the masses snapping selfies in Trafalgar Square below — fear not, blankets and heaters are provided in the chillier months.